Pricci's Free Daily Feature Race Analysis

 Written by John Pricci

-Taking Karakorum Fugitive to win at 5-2 or greater, boxing an exacta with Flashing, and adding Boleyn and McVictory (8-1), experienced and reuniting with Maragh, to the trifecta mix second and third.
+Taking Communique to win at 2-1 or greater, an exacta box with Dress Rehearsal, and adding Caprice (6-1) and Winter View (8-1) to the trifecta mix.

 Written by John Pricci